elliotherriman/website/_posts/2018-03-21-meaningful-choices-adjacent.markdown

 ---
 ---
 [^1]: The risk of injury in professional wrestling isn't non-existant, as I'm sure many would be quick to point out.
-The stunts that performers undertake are, of course, incredibly physically demanding, and often very risky.
-That said, they're also largely planned out ahead of time, and all performers involved are more interested in the spectacle than hammering their opponent into the canvas.
-Hence... probably safer than UFC.
+The stunts that performers undertake are, of course, incredibly physically demanding, and often just as risky.
+That said, the stunts are largely planned out ahead of time, and all performers involved are presumably more interested in putting on a good show than hammering their opponent into the canvas.